top of page

 Chen Taijiquan is a deep and demanding system.
 While there are no shortcuts, there are countless detours: ways of training that feel productive, look correct, or even feel “internal,” yet quietly lead the body away from the underlying method.
 This is especially true when learning in the modern environment where context is fragmented and feedback is often limited.

-Rather than presenting a rigid curriculum, these writings function like waymarkers along the Chen Taijiquan landscape: footprints, signposts, and points of reference drawn from long-term training within the Chenjiagou Lao Jia lineage.
+Rather than presenting a rigid curriculum, these writings function like waymarkers within the Chen Taijiquan landscape: footprints, signposts, and points of reference drawn from long-term training within the Chenjiagou Lao Jia lineage.
 They are intended to support practitioners who already have a learning environment, helping them navigate their journey more effectively, whether in solo practice, form work, standing meditation, or partner exercises.

 If the other territories of this site map the landscape of Chen Taiji, this section is concerned with the path under your feet; how to walk it steadily, without wasting years going in the wrong direction.